KorvenDalas/FYP_w1834001/README.md

+# Artificial Neural Network for Bankruptcy Prediction

-This is the code of the Final Year Project of Daniel Martin, w1834001
+This is the code of the Final Year Project of Daniel Martin, w1834001.